Tundra Space

 BEHAVIORAL

-Developed upon the results of our prior studies involving familial relations among APA HIV+ populations, the family-informed self-management intervention has been fully manualized and has eight modules: (1) psycho-education, (2) cognitive-behavioral management skills training, (3) preparation for disclosure, (4) family relations and support management, (5) anxiety and depressive symptom management, (6) brief mindfulness training, (7) symptom reduction, and (8) the Life-Steps program.
+The study intervention (SOFIAA) is delivered during a series of 4-sessions over a 4-week period via one-on-one format.
+The sessions are held either via Zoom or in-person.
+Intervention Core Modules: Developed on the basis of the results of the investigators' prior studies involving familial relations among APA HIV+ populations, the family-informed self-management intervention has eight modules: (1) psycho-education, (2) cognitive-behavioral management skills training, (3) preparation for disclosure, (4) family relations and support management, (5) anxiety and depressive symptom management, (6) brief mindfulness training, (7) symptom reduction, and (8) the Life-Steps program.
+Each module will take about 30 minutes for delivery and each session will deliver two modules in sequence for a total time of about 60 minutes per week over a span of four weeks.

 Locations (2)